History of WICN

 2015: WICN collaborates with WPI to expand our smartphone app to include iOS and Android devices.

-2016: WICN, in partnership with The Hanover Theatre And Conservatory For The Performing Arts and the Theatre District Alliance, brought back the Jazz at Sunset Concert Series after a long hiatus, this time in the heart of the Theatre District with a sold-out outdoor performance by the world-renowned Grace Kelly.
+2016: WICN, in partnership with The Hanover Theatre and Conservatory for the Performing Arts and the Theatre District Alliance, brings back the Jazz at Sunset Concert Series after a long hiatus, this time in the heart of the Theatre District with a sold-out outdoor performance by the world-renowned Grace Kelly.

 At its core, WICN is about people.
-On-air hosts that truly love the music they play and know how to present it knowledgeably; musicians that showcase their talents on the air on in the concert halls; volunteers who devote their time and energy; members of the business community who generously donate their resources; institutions and non-profit organizations who partner with us; and the listeners who support us with their generous financial contributions.
+On-air hosts—most of whom are volunteers– that truly love the music they play and know how to present it knowledgeably; musicians that showcase their talents on the air and in local concert halls; volunteers who devote their time and energy; members of the business community who generously donate their resources; institutions and non-profit organizations that partner with us; and especially the listeners who support us with their generous financial contributions.